What are Your Scoliosis Treatment Goals?

 2. To straighten the spine.

 During growth, and shortly after the end of growth, it is often possible to straighten a scoliosis curve.
 With age and deterioration, the window of opportunity for reducing a scoliosis curve begins to close.
 Typically the earlier scoliosis is caught and treated, the better the possibilities for reducing the size of the curve and sometimes even attaining a cure (below 10 degrees).
+Since scientific studies have shown the straighter we make the spine in brace, the better the outcome, straightening the spine is always a good scoliosis treatment goal for skeletally immature patients.

 3. To prevent or treat respiratory dysfunction.